-5.3.3 firesim shareagfi
+5.3.3 firesim shareaqfi

 This command allows you to share AGFIs that you have already built (that are listed in config_hwdb.ini) with other users.
 It will take the named hardware configurations that you list in the [agfistoshare] section of config_build.ini, grab the respective AGFIs for each from config_hwdb.ini, and share them across all F1 regions with the users listed in the [sharewithaccounts] section of config_build.ini.
+You can also specify public=public in [sharewithaccounts] to make the AGFIs public.